 "The emphasis is on the laughs, the clever writing, the occasional tear, and the comic timing of this up-and-coming comic pair." –Broadway World Chicago

-The production materials for Dating: Adults Embracing Failure include:
+The Authorized Materials/Rehearsal Package for Dating: Adults Embracing Failure consists of: